 - Approximate number of concurrent connections you foresee making to the Data Tank

 - After agreeing on the instance size, the operations team provisions a new Data Tank.

 - You can confirm that your Data Tanks are successfully provisioned:

 - search for “datatank” in saved connections. “datatank” and “datatank_cstore” should show up.

 Exporting data to a Data Tank

-- Table: the name of the table within the database selected above.
-If the destination table does not exist, it is created on the fly.
+Table: the name of the table within the database.
+If the destination table does not exist, it is created.

-- Mode: default is “append”.
+Mode: default is “append”.
 Replace, Truncate and Update are other options.
-See our existing documentation for more information.
 In the case of Update, the Unique key must be set explicitly.